Red Weiner

 Albert "Red" Weiner (January 24, 1911 – September 17, 1988) was an American sportsman.
 From New Jersey, he was one of four brothers involved in sports.
 Weiner attended Irvington High School where he competed in four sports: football, baseball, basketball and track and field.
 There, he was a team captain in multiple sports and was considered the school's greatest athlete.
 After high school, Weiner attended Muhlenberg College in Pennsylvania where he also competed in four sports, excelling in football and baseball.
 As a senior in football, he was named honorable mention All-American and tied for the national lead in field goals, being named the school's athlete of the year by The Morning Call.

 Weiner signed to play professional football with the Philadelphia Eagles of the National Football League (NFL) in 1934.
-A back, he appeared in five games for the Eagles and threw for two touchdowns on only three pass attempts.
+A back, he appeared in five games for the Eagles and threw for two touchdowns on only six pass attempts.
 After this, he left the Eagles to play for non-NFL Reading Keys.
 Across the next four seasons, he played for five different football teams, including for three in the American Association (AA).
 At the same time as his professional football career, Weiner also played minor league baseball and basketball.
 He served as a coach at Hillside High School after his playing career, winning several local championships.